flemosr/quantoxide/QUICKSTART_PROMPT.md

 Each engine has two modes:
 - **TUI mode**: Built-in terminal interface (recommended for most use cases)
-- **Direct mode**: Custom update handling for integration into other UIs or LLM-friendly output
+- **Direct mode**: Custom update handling for integration into other UIs or LLM-friendly output (see `backtest_direct`, `sync_direct`, `live_direct` examples)

+**IMPORTANT:** Do NOT attempt to run TUI binaries (`*_tui`) directly.
+TUIs require interactive terminal control and will not work properly when run by an AI agent.
+Instead:
+- For TUI binaries: Implement them, then instruct me to run them
+- For AI-driven automation: Use direct mode binaries which output to stdout

 ## Coding Guidelines